skip to content

 Timing on the water.
 July and August have afternoon thunderstorms almost daily.
 They usually roll in around 2–4pm and clear fast.
 Plan beach time in the morning and use the afternoon for indoor activities or a pool day.

-Food on the strip.
-There's no shortage of food in PCB, but a lot of it on the main strip is touristy and overpriced.
-Ask locals or check reviews before committing.
-Some gems are hidden a block off the water.
+Food.
+There's no shortage of options in PCB, but a lot of it on the main strip is touristy and overpriced.
+We put together a full local restaurant guide with the spots worth your time and when to show up to avoid the wait.

 Pack light, but bring a cooler.
 Snacks and drinks at the beach save money and keep kids from melting down when they're hot and hungry.
 A soft cooler with wheels is worth it.